Currently Documented Signature and Seal Markings:

 ||+ Seal N

-[Inclusion of Rakusan's name and address in cursive romaji is interpreted as advertising copy rather than as an artwork signature form.]
+[Inclusion of Rakusan's name and address in woodblock-printed cursive romaji is interpreted as advertising copy rather than as an artwork signature form.]

 [For illustration of seals, see the Seals article.]

 The designation "WC4" is a temporary legacy numbering.
 The order of publication of the undated winter cards is conjectural and is therefore subject to change with additional information.
 Although the exact year of the publication of "WC4" is undocumented, it was most probably first produced circa 1931-1934.

 The woodblock print "WC4" was modeled on an original painting on paper about two or three times larger whose current location is unknown.
 The design was composed in a traditional style, but with the twist of the participants being giga

-The frog passenger is smoking a pipe (like the frog in another Rakusan woodblock print, SP1).
+The frog passenger is smoking a pipe (like the frog in another Rakusan woodblock print, SP1; see below).